SachaWheeler/sachawheeler.github.io/pipeline.md

 ---
 layout: page
-title: Other projects that I've started
+title: Other projects that are in some stage of progress
 ---

-Many projects (and marriages) I start are not finished, but they are all started for good reasons, and abandoned for equally good ones.
-Much is learned from unsuccessful projects!
+Many projects (and a few marriages) I start are not finished, but they are all started for good reasons, and abandoned for equally good ones.
+Much is learned from unsuccessful projects.

 What I'm saying is these might never appear.